techgrounds/techgrounds-JarBanf/10_Final-Project/MVP_v1dot0/README.md

 #####################################
 <br>

-## Standard text from Sample App
+## Standard text

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`mvp_v1dot0_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`mvp_v1dot0_stack`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.